 - Speed control: The wire speed control feature makes it easy to adjust for an infinite number of sheet thicknesses.

-- Value: The Goplus MIG 130 Welder includes all essential accessories, including a 65-inch welding gun, 72-inch power cord, welding wire, weld mask and brush, allowing you to get started on your projects right away.
+- Value: The Goplus MIG 130 Welder includes all essential accessories.
+This includes a 65-inch welding gun, 72-inch power cord, welding wire, weld mask and brush.
+This allows you to get started on your projects right away.

-- Safety: The thermal overload protection feature automatically disables the system if you’ve exceeded the machine’s operational limits, protecting you from injury and the welder from damage, while two air vents help regulate temperature.
+- Safety: The thermal overload protection feature automatically disables the system if you’ve exceeded the machine’s operational limits.
+This protects you from injury and the welder from damage, while two air vents help regulate temperature.

 - Efficiency: The welder’s built-in torch includes an on-off switch to make saving energy easy.